FullstackGJJ/event-modeling-tools/README.md

   - Reporting: System that renders DocumentTemplates into DocumentPdfs
   - Converter: System that converts OldDocumentDataFormat reference to NewDocumentDataFormat in DocumentTemplates
   - Repository: System that stores document DocumentTemplates
-  - Data Provider: System that provides data relevant for DocumentTemplates
+  - DataProvider: System that provides data relevant for DocumentTemplates
   - Validator: System that validates if DocumentTemplates produce the the same pdf

 DataTypes: